Get a free, no obligation personal loan quote with rates as low as 6.99%

 How Do You Apply For The Ontario Child Benefit?

-You can apply for the Ontario Child Benefit as soon as your child is born, starts to live with you after a period of time spent living with someone else, or when you get custody of your child.
+You can apply for the Ontario Child Benefit as soon as your child is born, starts to live with you after a period spent living with someone else, or when you get custody of your child.

 Apply for the benefit in one of the following ways: